Directed by Cate Shortland

 The film is quite the technical achievement as well, highlighted by the amazing cinematography by Adam Arkapaw.
 Arkapaw is able to capture images which not just capture the story, but add to it.
 As the mystery of her surroundings is bleak and confusing, so too are the images.
 Yet there are fleeting breaks of such beauty, enticing us into a world we know can and will be better, but which in its current state seems like a dream lost in sleep.
 We have Lore’s world turned upside down by the sudden change.
 The musical score is spectacular as well, composed by Max Richter.
 Everything which surrounds Saskia Rosendahl’s performance seems destined to compliment it, to highlight it even more.
 The best of movies are always those which feature top notch delivery from the entire crew, as it all comes together to make a magical result which can be summed up in no less words than astonishment.
 Nothing sticks out, everything sticks out as the highlight.

 Guilt is not something that is easy to comprehend, especially through the eyes of a character like Lore and her younger siblings.
 By the end, who among us can truly say we are innocent, yet the evolution of this story is difficult as we see that loss of innocence right before our eyes, as Lore comes to grip with the harsh reality she was never told about, never saw with her own eyes.
 She is of the age that the veil is lifted a little easier, her younger siblings able to hide behind their age and remain naive, whereas the full brunt of the situation lands upon the ill-prepared, yet strong Lore.
 This film had such an affect on me, not in the sense of realization, but relation.
 One sympathizes with such a youth, which may not always be the easiest considering standing from afar, these are the children of the brutal Nazi’s.
 But that line of guilt is never like a line in the sand.
-It remains much more blurring, blending the white and gray into a million shades of gray.
+It remains much more blurring, blending the black and white into a million shades of gray.
 And in the end, we all hold guilt.
 We cannot escape it, but we still must fight to overcome it.